 Skimming and scanning method

-Using Annotation technique
+Using the Annotation technique

-Making gist of the paras
+Making a gist of the paragraphs

 Improve your vocabulary

-Paragraph 1: The braille system is used by blind people for reading, they can develop a set speed and mostly use the index finger.
+Paragraph 1: The braille system is used by blind people for reading; they can develop a set speed and mostly use the index finger.

-Paragraph 2: Uses of braille in daily life and its success due to logical series of signs.
+Paragraph 2: Uses of braille in daily life and its success due to a logical series of signs.

-Paragraph 4: Highlights how the system got the name Braille, and also that raised dot code was an effective tool for all blind people.
+Paragraph 4: Highlights how the system got the name Braille, and also that the raised dot code was an effective tool for all blind people.

 Some of the best ways to answer these types of questions are: